 Note that the above decomposition is inherently random.
 Moreover, in the particular case of infinite data, namely $J=\infty$, it is a deterministic construction given the independent sampled frequencies $\nu$ from $p$.
 The splitting \eqref{f_split} is motivated as follows.

-Our goal is to compare the resulting rate constant $C_{\check p}$ to the optimal $C_{p_*}$, and conclude that the use of \eqref{eq:barpdef} is asymptotically optimal as $K\to \infty$.
+The goal is to compare the resulting rate constant $C_{\check p}$ to the optimal $C_{p_*}$ and to conclude that the use of \eqref{eq:barpdef} is asymptotically optimal as $K\to \infty$.
 To obtain a convergence rate for the feature sampling distribution requires to estimate